aloima/tellydb/docs/SPECS.md

-# Specs
+# Specifications
-This file contains the specs of tellydb.
+This file contains the specifications of tellydb.

 ## Process
 tellydb contains a process and a thread: